Security of Device-independent Quantum Key Distribution under Sequential Attack: Introduction

 To lay the foundations of our findings, we first validate the sequential attack and evaluate the secure key rate under the assumption that Eve employs unsharp measurements with a biased parameter to maximize information gain.
+This step merely specifies one of the physically realisable sequential strategies and does not alter the adversarial model assumed in standard DI-QKD security proofs.
 Our results show that, when the sequential attack is combined with collective attacks, Eve's knowledge becomes a non-linear function of the biased parameter.
-This reveals a region in which the key rate approaches that of a collective attack, even in scenarios where Eve does not initially control the preparation device (Sec.~\ref{sacacom}).
+In particular, there exists a parameter region in which the resulting key rate coincides with that of a standard collective attack, even though Eve does not control the preparation device; this agreement is expected, as collective attacks already describe the optimal bound.
 To demonstrate this, we begin with a brief recap of the collective attack framework \cite{Acin2007, Pironio2009} (Sec.~\ref{ColA}), which serves as a reference for the analysis presented in the subsequent sections.